cuong150104/pbl3_FrontEnd_Hotel/README.md

-# Project Title: Xây dựng website tổng hợp, quản lý khách sạn
+# Project Title: Building a comprehensive website, hotel management

 ### Purpose of the project
 This project involves developing a comprehensive website for hotel management, providing a platform for customers to easily access and book rooms while optimizing the hotel's management processes.
 The website aims to enhance customer experience, streamline hotel operations, and improve competitive capabilities.